Steenvoorde's international summer carnival - Our heritage, our popular traditions

 father," replied the cobbler, "we're good Christians, and I've made a vow to the great St. Peter, the patron saint of the village, to St. Lawrence, the protector of the priory, and to St. Crispin, the model for cobblers, never again to empty a single ton of beer if at the moment of danger I'm not in the front line; and if by my courage and that of my sons I don't contribute, for my part, to driving out of our country the accursed pagans of whom you speak to me!
 Help yourself and heaven will help you!
 That, my Reverend Father, is my family motto.
 Why worry in advance?
 What's the point of distributing the few possessions I've worked so hard to gather by the sweat of my brow and the strength of my arms, if tomorrow they're going to fall willy-nilly into the hands of these miscreants?".

-that's right, my son," replied the prior, "and may the Lord grant your wish.
+it's all right, my son," replied the prior, "and may the Lord grant your wish.

 The next day was Laetare Thursday, the day of Mi-Carême...
 The pale March sun was slowly rising over the Flemish horizon, illuminating the vast plain of dreary grey tones that stretches between the municipality of Steinfort and the town of Cassel.